syamfarh/tp/docs/UserGuide.md

 If any of the entered indexes are invalid:
 * Error message shown to the user:
-* "The person index provided is invalid."
+"The person index provided is invalid."
 * GUI reflects that delete is in red font

 ![edit format](images/delete-UG/deletewrongindex.png)

-If no index is placed after the delete command
+If no index is placed after the delete command:
 * Error message shown to user:
-* "Invalid command format!
+"Invalid command format!
-* delete: Deletes the person(s) identified by the index number used in the displayed person list.
+delete: Deletes the person(s) identified by the index number used in the displayed person list.
-* Parameters: INDEXES (must be positive integers, separated by spaces)
+Parameters: INDEXES (must be positive integers, separated by spaces)
-* Example: delete 1 3 5"
+Example: delete 1 3 5"
 * GUI reflects that delete is in red font.

 ![edit format](images/delete-UG/deletenoindex.png)